bmun/huxley/huxley/www/js/text/AdvisorRosterViewText.md

 ## Roster

-Here you can add your schools delegates to your roster.
-Any comments that chairs have about your delegate will appear here.
+Here you can add your school's delegates to your roster.

+When a delegate receives an assignment, they will be given an account in Huxley.
+To reset their password, simply click the button below; the new password will be sent to the **delegate's email**.